mrmxf/opentsg-widgets/_docs/ebu3373/doc.md

 from minimum to maximum saturation.
 These saturations are used to establish the colour space of the viewing device.

-It has the following fields
+It has the following optional fields

 - `colors` - An array of the "red", "green" and "blue".
 The saturation appears in the order they were declared.
 If only one colour is chosen then only that colour is used.
+If `colors` is not declared then the default order of, red,green and blue is used.

 ```json
 {